punam-shelke/Hoaxify-Frontend/src/Notes.md

 ```

 - Input element has it's inner value state.
-- If we want to specify our own state to it then we also have to provide callback function to handle change events.
+- If we want to specify our own state to it which we can access and use somewhere else then
+  - provide state object to hold values from change event
+  - we also have to provide callback function to handle change event

 ### setting callback function onChange event for input

 - to modify state we call `this.setState({ property: value })`
 - setState is a part of component
 - we can just provide change set of json to setState, it merges that input with existing state.

+## Handling Button Click

 ### passing functions through props